The 30 Best 2000s Horror Movies Ranked

 27. The Texas Chainsaw Massacre (2003)

 During the remake heyday, "The Texas Chainsaw Massacre" sawed through the noise with a jagged edge.
 The 2003 reimagining pays tribute to Tobe Hooper's 1974 original while carving out something uniquely its own.
 Starring Jessica Biel and Eric Balfour, the film tells the harrowing tale of a group of young people on their way to a Lynyrd Skynyrd concert.
-They have the misfortunate of witnessing a suicide and are forced to contact local authorities.
+They have the misfortunate of witnessing someone taking their life and are forced to contact local authorities.
 What starts as an act of goodwill mutates into a blood-drenched nightmare.

 Sheriff Hoyt (R. Lee Ermey) emerges as one of the genre's best villains.
 With a penchant for violence, Hoyt takes the group hostage and forces their faces into the dirt.
 Desperate pleas for help pierce the night air.
 Blood soaks the road to death, and each moment is as nauseating as the next.
 Director Marcus Nispel leaves the grittiness of Hooper's original intact, yet there's a polish that makes it more widely appealing.
 Nispel delivers violence with visceral brutality, both in how its executed and the shocking aftermath.
 The director also suggests that Leatherface (Andrew Bryniarski) isn't a villain but a product of a broken, dysfunctional household.